Telehealth video appointments now available in all of our states UT, ID, WA, OR, NV, AZ & FL!

 I have talked extensively on how the mental health condition of a pregnant mum can affect the child yet unborn.
 I mentioned how anxiety may lead to preterm birth, anorexia (eating disorder) in pregnant moms may lead to complications like miscarriage and low birth weight, and how babies of mothers...

 Did you know that the human brain stops developing in the mid-to-late 20s?
 Knowing that, what do you think would happen if a child experiences something that is able to affect their brain— something like severe stress or a brain injury?
 You guessed right.
-Such a change can alter the...
+Such early life stress can alter...

 PTSD: Why are some people more at risk than others?
 Nov 26th, 2023